adrianjost/vue-filter-ui/docs/2-Configuration.md

 **default:** `remove`

+## componentLayout

+Option to replace the general Layout of the filter ui.
+Read more under [customization](./Customize/1-Layout.md).

 ## componentSelect

 Option to replace the component that renders the list of available filters that are not currently applied.
-Read more under [customization](./Customize/1-Select.md).
+Read more under [customization](./Customize/2-Select.md).

 ## componentChips

 Option to replace the component that renders the list of currently active and applied filters.
-Read more under [customization](./Customize/2-Chips.md).
+Read more under [customization](./Customize/3-Chips.md).

 ## componentModal

 Wrapper-Component for the dialog where the user can enter there filter settings.
 You can exchange the default modal by specifing your new modal here.
-Your custom modal must implement the [Modal specifications](./Customize/3-Modal.md).
+Your custom modal must implement the [Modal specifications](./Customize/4-Modal.md).

 ## parser